Before we get into today’s beautiful topic. (well, I think so) about the most amazing country house of them all.

 A slightly closer view which shows more detail and a better view of the Georgian English fender.
 These are in ALL of the great English country houses.
 That means they are in pretty much every house we visited.

-There are numerous companies which custom-make these fireplace fenders in the UK.
+There are numerous companies that custom-make these fireplace fenders in the UK.

 I’m not sure if you can get them here.
 I mean, you can probably have something like this made.
 If anyone knows of a great source in the US, please let us know!